RohanSingh17/Behavioral_Cloning/Writeup_Report.md

 validation sets to gauge model performance.
 As the validation loss and training loss was very high for this simple model, more convolutional layers were added to achieve sufficient model complexity (i.e. to reduce training and validation losses considerably).

+The input images to the the model were cropped in order to remove irrelevant portion of the image and hence reduce model training time.
+The images were also normalized before passing to the model in order to help optimizer converge to a minimum loss.
+The dropout layer was also added to the model in order to avoid model overfitting while training.

 The final model as shown below was driving well on straight roads but was facing problem on the turns.
 In order to resolve this problem, the model was supplied with left and right camera images